JoANeS86/Customer-Churn-GCP/README.md

 * Aggregated service counts
 * Billing behavior ratios

-<ins>"Contract" was retained as string for EDA purposes, encoded later in VS Code</ins>.
+*"Contract" was retained as string for EDA purposes, encoded later in VS Code.*

 ---